-Regulation of Gene Expression in Prokaryotes: The Operon model, lac, an inducible operon, trp, a repressible operon, positive control of the lac operon by CAP and CAMP, attenuation.
+Regulation of Gene Expression in Prokaryotes: The Operon model, lac, an inducible operon, trp, a repressible operon, positive control of the lac operon by CAP and CAMP, complex regulation of ara, attenuation.

 Polyploids: Inheritance pattern in autopolyploids (chromosome and chromatid segregation), diplodization, role of polyploidy in evolution.